isethi/issue-timer/README.md

-# Issue Timer in Project Column Action
+# Tags Issues Which have not moved in project board

 The goal of this action is to label issues which have been in a column in a project for a certain amount of time.